Enter a search term such as “mobile analytics” or browse our content using the filters above.

 These 25+ reports offer detailed analysis on mobile marketing, web analytics and regional-specific Internet Stats Compendiums.
 Figures such as "50% of all global mobile internet traffic is generated by social networking accounts" will help you prove your business case.

-The Marketing Budgets 2015 Report, published by Econsultancy in association with Oracle Marketing Cloud, is a guide for the health of the marketing industry.
+The Marketing Budgets 2016 Report, published by Econsultancy in association with Oracle Marketing Cloud, is a bellwether for the health of the marketing industry.
 It looks at the extent to which companies are increasing their budgets across a range of channels and technologies, comparing online and offline budgets while also looking at the balance between acquisition and retention marketing.